osteele/speech-provider/README.md

 uses this package to provide high-quality text-to-speech for Mandarin sentences, with automatic fallback to browser voices when Eleven Labs is not available.

+## Examples

+The package includes an interactive demo in the `examples` directory that demonstrates both browser and Eleven Labs voice providers.
+To run it:

+1. Open `examples/dmeo.html` directly in a browser, or
+2. Run `bunx serve examples` and open http://localhost:3000/demo.html

+The demo includes:
+- API key management for Eleven Labs
+- Provider selection (Browser/Eleven Labs)
+- Language selection with system language detection
+- Voice selection with descriptions
+- Example sentences in multiple languages
+- Text-to-speech controls

 ## API

 ### `getVoiceProvider(options)`